A dark matter hail: Detecting macroscopic dark matter with asteroids, planetary rings, and craters

 \section{Introduction}

-\lettrine[lines=5,findent=3pt]{M}{acroscopic}, composite, or ultraheavy objects are some of the oldest and most intriguing dark matter (DM) candidates.
-Early macroscopic dark matter candidates included primordial black holes~\cite{pbh,Hawking:1971ei,Carr:1974nx,Chapline:1975ojl,Carr:2020gox,Green:2020jor} (PBHs) and Standard Model quark nuggets~\cite{Witten:1984rs,Madsen:1986jg,Madsen:1998uh}, composite objects composed of up, down and strange quarks in a stable configuration and naturally formed in a strongly first order quantum chromodynamics (QCD) phase transition.
+\lettrine[lines=5,findent=3pt]{M}{acroscopic}, composite, and ultraheavy objects are some of the oldest and most intriguing dark matter (DM) candidates.
+Early macroscopic dark matter candidates included primordial black holes~\cite{pbh,Hawking:1971ei,Carr:1974nx,Chapline:1975ojl,Carr:2020gox,Green:2020jor} (PBHs) and Standard Model quark nuggets~\cite{Witten:1984rs,Madsen:1986jg,Madsen:1998uh}, composite objects composed of up, down and strange quarks in a stable configuration and naturally formed in a strongly first order quantum chromodynamics phase transition.
 While one must turn to more worked scenarios to motivate quark nuggets today~\cite{Bai:2018dxf,Bai:2018vik,zhitnitsky_nonbaryonic_2003}, many more generic macroscopic dark matter scenarios have been studied on similar principles.
-For example, a global U$(1)$ symmetry can stabilize large solitons consisting of fermions or scalars, known as Fermi balls~\cite{Lee:1986tr,Lee:1991ax,Kawana:2021tde,Hong:2020est,Hardy:2014mqa,Wise:2014jva,Wise:2014ola,Gresham:2017cvl,Chang:2018bgx,Flores:2020drq,Flores:2023zpf,DelGrosso:2023trq,Lu:2024xnb} and Q-balls~\cite{Coleman:1985ki,Kusenko:1997ad,Kusenko:1997si,Kusenko:2001vu,Kasuya:1999wu,Frieman:1988ut} respectively.
+In particular, a global U$(1)$ symmetry can stabilize large solitons consisting of fermions or scalars, known as Fermi balls~\cite{Lee:1986tr,Lee:1991ax,Kawana:2021tde,Hong:2020est,Hardy:2014mqa,Wise:2014jva,Wise:2014ola,Gresham:2017cvl,Chang:2018bgx,Flores:2020drq,Flores:2023zpf,DelGrosso:2023trq,Lu:2024xnb} and Q-balls~\cite{Coleman:1985ki,Kusenko:1997ad,Kusenko:1997si,Kusenko:2001vu,Kasuya:1999wu,Frieman:1988ut} respectively.

 Despite a continuing and even growing interest in macroscopic dark matter, there remains rather large gaps in the constraint space of dark matter with \textit{geometric} DM-nuclei cross sections and `object'-sized masses~\cite{cajohare}.
 Dark matter on the scale of bowling balls, fridges, whales, and pyramids have not been well-constrained.
 In particular, there are wide open gaps for dark matter at densities closer to that of nuclear matter, the expected density of quark nuggets and a useful benchmark for Q-balls and Fermi balls.